sohasultana/Portfolio/README.md

 # Portfolio

-Hi my name is Soha.
-I am a third-year student stuyding informatics at the University of Washington.
-I have an interest is building software solutions and have made projects in the following,
+Hello, I am Soha Sultana, a third-year student at the University of Washington studying Informatics.
+I have a passion for software development and have created projects using Java, SQL, HTML, CSS, JavaScript, and React.
+My future career goals include becoming a full-stack developer, where I would like to strengthen my programming skills to build innovative and effective solutions.

+Please feel free to contact me at sohas@uw.edu

+Linkedin: www.linkedin.com/in/sohasultanauw

+Resumé: